m4rcu5/resume/Marcus_van_Dam.md

     **Keywords:** BareMetal, Colocation, Automatic provisioning, Datacenter Infrastructure, Network (layer 1)

+**ByteSheep Services**
+:   *Owner* (2015 to current)

+    ByteSheep Services is my own company.
+Started from the typical "can you host my website" friends and family service.
+My passion for radio quickly added streaming as a new service.
+With the trials of DAB+ broadcasting in the Netherlands I have teamed up with RF experts to form DAB Partners.
+Where I provide DAB+ supporting services such as streaming, trans-coding, multiplexing, content delivery and transmission line monitoring.
+As well as supporting on-site installation of the equipment, network and wireless transmission equipment.

+    **Keywords:** DAB+, Long Range WiFi, Icecast, Docker, Kubernetes, InfluxDB

 **ZFM Zandvoort** ![zfmzandvoort][]
 :   *Chief Technical Officer* (2013 to current) (volunteering position)